microsoft/nni/docs/source/compression/pruning_scheduler.rst

 The full script can be found :githublink:`here <examples/model_compress/pruning/v2/scheduler_torch.py>`.

-In this example, we use ``dependency_aware`` mode L1 Norm Pruner as a basic pruner during each iteration.
+In this example, we use dependency-aware mode L1 Norm Pruner as a basic pruner during each iteration.
 Note we do not need to pass ``model`` and ``config_list`` to the pruner, because in each iteration the ``model`` and ``config_list`` used by the pruner are received from the task generator.
 Then we can use ``scheduler`` as an iterative pruner directly.
 In fact, this is the implementation of ``AGPPruner`` in NNI.